PixelsBH/Waypoint/README.md

 - There is no authentication, database, distributed cache, or request deduplication.
 Provider rate limits and latency remain outside the app's control.
 - Drag-and-drop, streaming, and persistent session saving were intentionally left out in favor of reliable core behavior and clear failure states.

-## AI tools and original work

-A Zed coding assistant (GPT-6 Luna) was used to help scaffold the implementation, review architecture, and draft code and documentation.
-The project-specific decisions and final behavior should be reviewed and understood by the candidate before submission; no claim is made that generated code was independently authored line by line.

-## Time spent

-**Replace this with your actual focused time before submitting.** The plan's estimate is not a substitute for recording the time you really spent.

 ## Why Waypoint?

 A waypoint is both a stop along a journey and a checkpoint you can return to.
 That describes the itinerary itself and the history/revert interaction.